Internal Family Systems and Anxiety

 - Firefighters – jump into action whenever one of the managers fails to do its job.
 This is your “fight or flight” response.
 Firefighters do damage control by shoving the exiles back into the closet to prevent more pain.
 The irony is that by not addressing the source of the original feelings that created the exile, firefighters create even deeper pain that further alienates the exiles.

-The great news is that these parts can be healed, transformed, and better managed by the Self by achieving the three goals of IFS:
+The great news is that these parts can be healed and better managed by the Self in achieving the three goals of IFS:

 - Free the parts from their extreme roles

 - Coordinate and harmonize the Self and the parts, so they can work together as a team with the Self in charge.

 I have found “parts work” in IFS to be very effective in treating anxiety with my individual clients.
 According to the Anxiety and Depression Association of America (AADA), anxiety disorders are the most common mental illness in the U.S., affecting 40 million adults in the United States age 18 and older, or 18.1% of the population every year.
 However, only about one-third of those who struggle with anxiety receive treatment.

 In parts work, an anxiety is triggered in the system when an exiled part (carrying extreme feelings and/or beliefs) gets triggered.